nimsandu/spicetify-bloom/README.md

 curl -fsSL https://raw.githubusercontent.com/nimsandu/spicetify-bloom/main/install.sh | sh
 ```

-...or if you don't want to use the above methods, you can download the installation scripts within the repository.
+...or if you don't want to use shell commands, you can download the installation scripts within the repository.

 ### Spicetify Marketplace